7 must-knows about sun protection and your skin

 For everyday use, sunscreens with an SPF of 30 provide adequate protection.
 However, for outdoor exercise, swimming or if you are sweating, opt for a water-resistant SPF 50 sunscreen.
 Sunscreen only works as well as you apply it - you need to apply enough, reapply every two hours and top up again after swimming or sweating.
 Two good finger lengths of sunscreen should cover the face and neck.
 Essentially, you want to apply enough to provide a uniform protective layer over the skin.
 Sunscreens do expire, so check the open jar symbol on the back of the packaging which might say ‘12M’, meaning use within 12 months.
 Store sunscreen out of direct sunlight and don’t leave it in the car where it might overheat.

-3. Skin conditions affected by the sun
+3. Which skin conditions are affected by sun exposure?

 The impact of the sun can be negative or positive, depending on your skin condition.
 A dermatologist may use phototherapy to treat conditions like psoriasis and eczema, however this is a very controlled way of delivering precise parts of the ultraviolet spectrum to the skin and minimises the risk of burning and skin cancer.
 Some people will experience a worsening of psoriasis with sun exposure and sunburn can trigger a flare of psoriasis.